webplatform/docs/guides/getting_started_with_css/index.md

 The pertinent parts are as follows:

-* The selector identifies the HTML elements that the rule will be applied to, using actual element names, eg. <code>&lt;body&gt;</code>, or another identifier such as <code>class</code> attribute values.
-We’ll look at the different types of selectors available later on.
+* The selector identifies which HTML elements are affected by the rule, using actual element names, such as <code>&lt;body&gt;</code>, or other identifiers such as <code>class</code> attribute values.
+Later in this article, a description of the different types of selectors is provided.
 * The curly braces contain the property/value pairs, which are separated from each other by semi-colons; the properties are separated from their respective values by colons.
 * The properties define what you want to do to the element(s) you have selected.
-These come in wide varieties, which can affect text colour, background colour, position on the page, font type, border colour and thickness and many other things.
+These come in wide varieties, which can affect attributes such as text color, background color, the position of the element on the page, font type, border color and thickness, and many other appearance and layout controls.
-* The values are the values that you want to set for each property of the selected elements.
-The values are dependent on the property, for example properties that affect colour can take hexadecimal colours like #336699, RGB values like rgb(12,134,22) or colour names like red, green or blue.
-Properties that affect position, margins, width, height etc. can be measured in pixels, ems, percentages, centimeters or other such units.
+* The values are the settings that specify details of each property applied to elements.
+The values are dependent on the property.
+For example, properties that affect color can use hexadecimal colors like #336699, RGB values like rgb(12,134,22) or color names like red, green, or blue.
+Properties that affect position, margins, width, height, and others can be measured in pixels, ems, percentages, centimeters, or other units.

-Now let's look at a specific example:
+Review this specific example:

 <syntaxhighlight lang="css">p {
   margin: 5px;